douggmill/Flappy-Bros/README.txt

 Level 5 is bonus coin level that lasts 1 minute.
 Worlds 6 - 8 last 3 minutes each.
 After world 8, levels loop forever.
-Worlds 1 - 4 now have more birds and last 3 minutes each.
+Worlds 1 - 4 after 1st loop now have more birds and last 3 minutes each.

 To do List -
 Add highscores